grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 A minute later the _Gnat's_ engine started and Percy could hear it without aid through the hull of the _Prospect_ though it was a quarter mile in the distance.

-Hemi returned and reported that he succesfully got a stumbling and groggy Owen headed down to the cargo hold to seek out the welding gear.
+Hemi returned and reported that he successfully got a stumbling and groggy Owen headed down to the cargo hold to seek out the welding gear.
 Percy put Hemi on sonar with a mandate to give detailed reports on the sub with the ram's location --- as soon as the _Gnat_ had moved far enough off to be able to hear anything.

+[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 [//]: # (### The Prospect hangs out silently on the surface while the sub with the ram searches)